ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.13.0] - 2024-01-16 - Clinician portal improvements

+### Added

+* Added ability to purchase a smartphone subscription before the end of a free trial.

+### Fixed

+* Fixed inconsistencies when switching between client-pays and clinician-pays for smartphone subscriptions.

+### Removed

+* Removed a deprecated database field.
+* Removed old live session code.

 ## [1.12.5] - 2024-01-09 - Clinician portal UX improvements

 ### Added